 How to prevent error 8026

 Well before submitting your product feed to Amazon, you’ll need to determine which product categories you plan to sell under.
-This is especially important as product content requirements may also depend on the product category.
+This is especially important as product feed specifications may also depend on the product category.
 Check whether or not a category requires permission and request approval ahead of time.
 If you want to submit your product feed in the meantime, be sure to exclude products from certain categories to avoid them being rejected.

 To begin the approval process, head to your Seller Central account click on “Inventory,” “add a product,” then search for the item you want to sell, click “Listing limitations apply,” then click “Request Approval.”